 A chair lift makes the approach to the castle easier, although a 15-20 minute hike through the woods is still required to reach the ruins of the main fortifications.
 Grass covers the grounds where the buildings formerly stood, but the walls of the multiple circles of defense still make for an imposing sight.
-Equally good are the panoramic views over Tsuwano Town that can be enjoyed from there.
+Equally good are the panoramic views over the town of Tsuwano that can be enjoyed from there.

 It takes about 30 minutes to walk from Tsuwano Station to the lower station of the chair lift leading up to the castle ruins.
 A five minute ride takes you to the top station, from where a further 15-20 minute hike leads to the castle ruins.
 An alternative to taking the chair lift is a 20 minute climb through the woods.